 Ľubica Čekovská was born in 1975 in Humenné, Slovakia.
 She studied theory of music at the Academy of Performing Arts in 1993-1998 and composition with Prof. Dušan Martinček.
 During her postgraduate studies at the Royal Academy of Music in London she continued to study composition with Prof. Paul Patterson and participated in courses with Robert Saxton, Thomas Adès, Arvo Pärt and Harrison Birtwistle.
 She received the Cuthbert Nunn Composition Prize of the Royal Academy of Music (1998), Lewerhulme Award (1999), Elsie Owen Prize (1999) from the Royal Academy of Music, ISH Foundation Scholarship from H.R.H.
 Queen Elizabeth, the Queen Mother (1998–2000) or Ján Levoslav Bella Prize for her composition Piano Concerto (2004, Slovak Music Fund).
-Her works were performed at important festivals of contemporary music.
-In 2009 her composition Turbulence was chosen to be performed at ISCM World New Music Days festival in Sweden.
+She was recently awarded by Tatra Bank Foundation Award 2013 for work Four Movements for Piano, or SOZA Award 2011-2012 for International Performance of Slovak works.
 She is also the author of scenic music composed for various Slovak and Czech theatres as well as of film music.
 Her compositions were released on various CDs in Slovakia including the own profile CD “Passing Impressions” (Hevhetia).
 In 2008 she became a member of Art Council of the Prague Spring Festival.